When campaign performance changes unexpectedly, the first question is always "why?"

 Or, Let Prism Do These Steps for You

 Running a full root cause analysis manually means switching between dashboards, exporting CSVs, reconciling metrics, and manually testing scenarios.
-It works—but it’s slow.
+It works, but it’s slow.

-With Prism by Pixis, you can run this same four-step process in a single conversation.
 Prism connects directly to your ad accounts and analytics platforms, so it can attribute variance across Audience, Creative, Bids, and Budget; isolate the biggest drivers with exact percentage impact; model counterfactual scenarios in real time; and deliver a ready-to-execute action plan—all without leaving the chat.

 Why this matters for scaling campaigns